Van Cleef & Arpels Lucky Spring The Blue Butterfly Variation

 @tata__boutique. / Instagram

-Especially in long necklace formats, the butterfly subtly disrupts the repetitive rhythm of flowers and leaves, introducing lift and airflow along the chain.
+In long necklace formats especially, the butterfly subtly disrupts the repetitive rhythm of flowers and leaves, introducing lift and airflow along the chain.
+The composition becomes less literal, less punctuated — and more fluid.

-Where red once announced luck,
+Where red once announced luck, blue suggests transition.

 Lucky Spring Collection